Broadband & TV

 It’s certainly been the case that if you shop around for the best deals and switch between providers more regularly, you’ll be a ‘new customer’ more often and benefit from these cheaper deals.

-However, in markets like energy, some companies offering the lowest prices have collapsed as costs have risen.
+However, in the last few years in markets like energy, some companies offering the lowest prices have collapsed as costs have risen.
 This has led business leaders to rethink their strategy and focus more on providing a better deal for existing customers.
 And that’s where we come in.